Last updated: January 16, 2023

 While Florida Ruffin Ridley followed in the footsteps of her mother, Josephine St. Pierre Ruffin, she paved her own way as a writer, activist, and community leader.

 Born in 1861, Florida Ruffin grew up in a Beacon Hill household of respected leaders in the Black community.
 Her father, George Ruffin, established himself as one of the first Black judges in Massachusetts, eventually serving as Charlestown Municipal Court Judge.
-Josephine Ruffin contributed to the work of many organizations in the years leading to and during the Civil War before becoming an editor and clubwoman.1
+Josephine Ruffin contributed to the work of many organizations in the years leading to and during the U.S. Civil War before becoming an editor and clubwoman.1

 Florida Ruffin attended Boston Public Schools and eventually graduated from Boston Teachers College in the early 1880s.2 Along with educator Maria Baldwin, Florida Ruffin became one of the first Black women teachers in the greater Boston area.3 Her professional teaching career ended shortly after she married Boston tailor Ulysses A. Ridley in 1888.4